-- Category 4B: Other pollution control requirements are reasonably expected to result in attainment of the water quality standard in the near future: Consistent with the regulation under 40 Code of Federal Regulations 130.7(b)(l) (ii) and (iii), AUs are listed in this subcategory where other pollution control requirements (e.g., best management practices required by local, state, or federal authority) are stringent enough to meet any water quality standard or support any beneficial use applicable to such waters. - Category 4C: The impairment is not caused by a pollutant: AUs are listed in this subcategory if the impairment is not caused by a pollutant (e.g., habitat alteration, hydromodification).
+• Category 4B: Other pollution control requirements are reasonably expected to result in attainment of the water quality standard in the near future: Consistent with the regulation under 40 CFR, 130.7(b)(I) (ii), and (iii), AUs are listed in this subcategory where other pollution control requirements (e.g., best management practices required by local, state, or federal authority are stringent enough to meet any water quality standard or support any beneficial use applicable to such waters.

+• Category 4C: The impairment is not caused by a pollutant: Assessment units are listed in this subcategory if the impairment is not caused by a pollutant (e.g., habitat alteration, hydromodification).

-Interpreting a WQS:
+Interpreting a WQS

-When deciding if a segment of a river or stream or a lake or reservoir should be put into a Category 1, 2, 3, 4, or 5, DWQ must consider the following factors: WQSs applied to that segment, the designated use assigned to the segment, and numeric criteria applicable to the designated use.
+When deciding if a segment of a river/stream or a lake should be put into a category 1, 2, 3, 4, or 5, DWQ must consider: WQS' applied to that segment, designated use assigned to the segment, and numeric criteria applicable to the designated use.

-These factors help answer the following: What do the monitoring data and other information tell us about whether or not this river/stream or lake is meeting WQSs?
+All of these factors help answer, What does the monitoring data and other information tell us about whether or not this river/stream or lake are meeting WQS'?
 For more information on how Utah interprets a WQS, please refer to Utah's 2012 Integrated Report: Methods for Assessing and Reporting the Conditions of Lakes and Streams.